 The foundation year is designed for students who do not meet the entry criteria for the BSc (Hons) Forensic Science with Criminology degree.
 You’ll start by completing a foundation year, which provides well structured support, allowing you to develop your scientific skills and knowledge.
-You’ll take a combination of modules from our forensic science and criminology degrees.
-Based within our forensic science laboratories and unique Crime Scene House, you’ll gain invaluable training in processing a variety of crime scenes.

 You will learn through a combination of lectures, discussion based or practical seminars, tutorials and laboratory classes.